 Forget-me-nots symbolize friendship and constancy

-Often flower meaning derives from the behavior of the plants itself.
-For instance, Mimosa pudica is often linked to sensitivity or chastity, as its leaves fold up when touched by another organism.
+Often flower meanings derive from the behavior of the plant itself.
+For instance, Mimosa pudica is often linked to sensitivity or chastity since its leaves fold up when touched by another organism.

 Mimosa pudica symbolizes sensitivity

-Even within the same species, colors can mean different things.
-In paintings, a deep red rose has been used for centuries to symbolize the blood of Christ, while also expressing the intensity of romantic love.
+Even within the same species, colors can carry different meanings.
+For example, a deep red rose has been associated with the blood of Christ in paintings for centuries.
+These days, however, it more often expresses the intensity of romantic love.

-A red rose is associated with strong feelings of love
+A red rose can express strong feelings of love

 While pink roses express affection.